 - Abide by the licensing agreement.
 If it says you have to cite the artist, cite the artist.
 If the license is for a limited period, make sure you set reminders to take it down when the license expires.

-Top Sites for Royalty Free Music for Video
+Top Sites for Royalty Free Background Music for Video

 Bedtracks features lots of tracks with visual detail about each song’s progression, so you know if it fits your video’s arc.
 Particularly helpful is the tab called “Storytellers,” with tracks that follow common narratives.